-- Stay on your your vet to run allergy tests.
-Some treatments your vet might recommend include special shampoo, steroids, a shot of Prednisone, Atopica, or Apoquel.
+- Stay on your vet to run allergy tests.
+Your vet might recommend special shampoo, steroids, and a shot of Prednisone, Atopica, or Apoquel.

-- Get a biopsy to rule out more serious cat health problems.
+- Get a biopsy to rule out more severe cat health problems.

-- Try a novel protein diet, like rabbit.
+- Try a novel protein diet, like a rabbit.

 - If you try different diets, your cat will need to be on a diet for at least a month to determine whether or not they are allergic to it.